 Submission Guide

-Submit your paper at the Koli 2023 EasyChair site (to be available later).
+Submit your paper at the Koli Calling 2024 EasyChair site.

-For research, system/tool, and short papers, only metainformation (i.e., authors, title, abstract, keywords, and submission topics) is required by the submission deadline.
-This will help us identify reviewers.
-Your paper must be submitted by the extended submission deadline (one week after) for consideration.
+For full and discussion papers, only meta-information (authors, title, abstract, keywords, and submission topics) is required by the initial submission deadline.
+This will help us identify good reviewers.
+Your final paper must then be submitted by the extended submission deadline (one week after).
 It will be possible to submit updated versions of the paper until the extended submission deadline.

 For poster abstracts and demo papers, both the final paper and metainformation are required by the submission deadline.

-All papers will be evaluated prior to review to ensure that they are clearly in the right track (research paper, system/tool, short paper, etc.), have been correctly anonymised, and are ready to be reviewed.
-Each paper that goes to review will receive at least three reviews.
-A senior PC member will write a metareview based on these reviews and the discussion of the committee.
+All papers will be evaluated prior to review to ensure that they are fitting for the chosen track, have been correctly anonymised, and are ready to be reviewed.
+Papers not fulfilling these criteria may be desk rejected by the chairs.
+Each full and discussion paper that goes to review will receive three (double blind) reviews.
+A senior PC member will write a (double blind) metareview based on these reviews and the discussion of the committee.
+Posters and demo abstracts will receive a review from at least one member of the committee.

 Paper Formatting and Length Requirements